Fracking: Method

-A hydraulic fracture is formed by pumping fracturing fluid into a wellbore at a rate sufficient to increase pressure at the target depth (determined by the location of the well casing perforations), to exceed that of the fracture gradient (pressure gradient) of the rock.
+A hydraulic fracture is formed by pumping fracturing fluid into a wellbore at a rate sufficient to increase pressure at the target depth, determined by the location of the well casing perforations, to exceed that of the fracture gradient (pressure gradient) of the rock.
 The fracture gradient is defined as pressure increase per unit of depth relative to density, and is usually measured in pounds per square inch, per foot (psi/ft).
 The rock cracks, and the fracture fluid permeates the rock extending the crack further, and further, and so on.
 Fractures are localized as pressure drops off with the rate of frictional loss, which is relative to the distance from the well.
-Operators typically try to maintain "fracture width", or slow its decline following treatment, by introducing a proppant into the injected fluid – a material such as grains of sand, ceramic, or other particulate, thus preventing the fractures from closing when injection is stopped and pressure removed.
+Operators typically try to maintain "fracture width", or slow its decline following treatment, by introducing a proppant – such as grains of sand, ceramic, or other particulate – into the injected fluid, thus preventing the fractures from closing when injection is stopped and pressure removed.
 Consideration of proppant strength and prevention of proppant failure becomes more important at greater depths where pressure and stresses on fractures are higher.
 The propped fracture is permeable enough to allow the flow of gas, oil, salt water and hydraulic fracturing fluids to the well.

-During the process, fracturing fluid leakoff (loss of fracturing fluid from the fracture channel into the surrounding permeable rock) occurs.
+During the process, fracturing fluid leakoff, or the loss of fracturing fluid from the fracture channel into the surrounding permeable rock, occurs.
 If not controlled, it can exceed 70% of the injected volume.
 This may result in formation matrix damage, adverse formation fluid interaction, and altered fracture geometry, thereby decreasing efficiency.

 The location of one or more fractures along the length of the borehole is strictly controlled by various methods that create or seal holes in the side of the wellbore.
 Hydraulic fracturing is performed in cased wellbores, and the zones to be fractured are accessed by perforating the casing at those locations.

 Hydraulic-fracturing equipment used in oil and natural gas fields usually consists of a slurry blender, one or more high-pressure, high-volume fracturing pumps (typically powerful triplex or quintuplex pumps) and a monitoring unit.
 Associated equipment includes fracturing tanks, one or more units for storage and handling of proppant, high-pressure treating iron, a chemical additive unit (used to accurately monitor chemical addition), fracking hose (low-pressure flexible hoses), and many gauges and meters for flow rate, fluid density, and treating pressure.
 Chemical additives are typically 0.5% of the total fluid volume.
 Fracturing equipment operates over a range of pressures and injection rates, and can reach up to 100 MPa and 265 L/s.